Glandulicactus mathssonii

-Ferocactus mathssonii is a species of Ferocactus found in Mexico.
+Glandulicactus mathssonii is a species of Glandulicactus found in Mexico.

 Description

-Ferocactus mathssonii is a solitary cactus with attractive hooked central spines, occasionally branching from the base.
+Glandulicactus mathssonii is a solitary cactus with attractive hooked central spines, occasionally branching from the base.
 Its flowers are a unique coppery color.
 The stems are flattened globular to egg-shaped, green to bluish-green with a grey glaucescence, up to 15 cm tall and 8 cm wide, with 9-13 prominent ribs and strongly tubercles, approximately 6-9 mm broad and 9-15 mm tall.
 Areoles are roundish, around 2-2.5 mm apart, 3-5 mm in diameter, with greyish-yellowish wool, and 1-4 curving, prominently hooked central spines that are 5-9 cm long and 1-1.5 mm wide, along with 3-8 radial spines.
 The spines are strong, tannish-white to greyish-pink or purple, slightly flattened, and do not obscure the stem.
 The plant produces several buds in spirals at the apex, with usually 3-5 or more flowers opening at a time.
 The flowers are cylindrical to funnel shaped, 2-4 cm long and 2-3 cm wide, with inner petals tannish to brick red, and outer tepals with brownish midribs.
 Filaments are yellow or maroon, up to 6 mm long, with yellow anthers.
 The style is 1.2 cm long, reddish, with stigma lobes 10-14, yellow or orange.
 The pericarpel has toothed scales up to 6 mm long.
 The plant blooms from March to May, with flowers opening in the morning and closing partially at night, reopening for 2-3 days.
 Fruits are 1.5-2.5 cm long, ovate to globose, fleshy, red, with black seeds that are 1.3-1.5 mm long.